dobarkod/typedecorator/README.md

 library) is special cased - an instance of `Mock` (or any of its subclasses, such as `MagicMock`) will pass any check.

+## Python 3 annotations

+If used with Python 3, the parameters and return type signatures can also be specified using the Python 3 function annotation syntax.
+To enable these, use the `@typed` decorator on an annotated function.
+For example:

+    @typed
+    def add_to_data(data: {str: int}, key: str, val: int) -> {str: int}: data[key] = val
+        return data

+The behaviour is identical as if `@params` and `@returns` were used, the only difference is in nicer syntax.

 ## License

 Copyright (C) 2014.
 Senko Rasic <senko.rasic@goodcode.io>